KannonZenetism/zenetism-field-physics/zenetism/MP02_unified_metaphysics_ch4.md

 It is **collapse** into absence —
 the implosion of integrative potential.

-No soul returns from VOS.
+Rare is the soul that returns from VOS.
 It is not a gate of restoration.
 It is the event horizon of dissolution.